 The basking shark is found around the world in temperate oceans and is known as a cosmopolitan migratory species.
 These sharks move thousands of kilometers during the various months of the year as they seek out the largest patches of plankton.
 Some migrate south during the winter.
 They’ve been seen around Massachusetts, the Amazon River, the Mediterranean Sea, the North and South Atlantic, and other varied areas of the Earth’s oceans.

 Usually, during the colder months, they move down to deeper depths, around 3,000 feet or 900 meters.

 The basking shark is a filter feeder.
 This means that it opens its mouth and strains its food through a filtering structure.
-The basking shark feeds on zooplankton, small fish, and invertebrates in the water.
+The basking shark feeds on zooplankton, small fish, copepods, and invertebrates in the water.
 It uses its gill rakers when it swims forward and opens its mouth.
-It can filter around 500 short tones of water per hour, according to Proceedings of the Royal Society.
+It can filter around 500 short tonnes of water per hour, according to Proceedings of the Royal Society.

 Facts about Basking Sharks